androidsmart/androidsmart.github.io/content/cusrom/Xiaomi/Poco x Redmi/Redmi A3 x POCO C61/14/Lineage21.md

 keywords  : [redmi A3 x POCO C61]
 ---

-Download Custom Rom Lineage 21 OS Android 14 Xiaomi Redmi 12 5G and Poco M6 pro Sky.
+Download Custom Rom Lineage 21 OS Android 14 Xiaomi Redmi 12 Fire.

 LineageOS 21: A Deep Dive into Revitalizing Your Redmi A3 or Poco C61